babarrett/g80-9009/README.md

     * There's removable back pannel plate is 2.5" wide and 0.75" high, intended for the expansion module access.
 (Covering a hole that is a bit smaller.)
-    * I've seen one reference to a "Reuters ISA four monitor graphics card."
-I presume it goes into this area.
-I've never seen one though.
-If that's what goes here then the keyboard becomes a complete KVM switch system with the screen buttons controlling these.
     * This would make a nice space for a custom controller board, if we needed one.
 * Although the back of the keyboard slopes inward toward the top, the connectors are parallel to the desk (base), so they are at an angle to the back.